DKMS-LSL/typeloader/user_manual/new_allele.md

 Any allele marked by NSGEngine as "novel" is auto-selected.

-Select exactly one allele and check the data entered.
+Select exactly one allele.
 Now you can click "Proceed" and TypeLoader will take you to the next step.

 ##  (3) Check ENA-text and save results
 ###  (3a) Check ENA text